wendwarge/Fab-Academy-2018/challenging_behaviours.md

 ## Panicky Decisions

 When we get stressed, we sometimes make poor decisions, especially in a situation where we don't have much experience.
 For instance, if you've been avoiding doing an assignment and then you suddenly realise that the deadline is near, you might decide to just do the assignment you've been avoiding.
 Often this results in a poor outcome because you haven't planned properly, missed out important steps, and it's the first time you've done something.
+Also, there is a tendancy to load all of the incomplete assignments into the final project in a an attempt to complete them all at once.
+While it is a good idea to integrate assignments into the final project, it is not a good idea to rely too heavily on your final project solving all the problems.

 If this is one of your students and you can see that they're heading in the wrong direction and making lots of unnecessary work for themselves, you'll want to help them by stopping them.
 Their response might be resentment.
 They think you're stopping them from completing their task, whereas you think you're stopping them from making a huge mistake.
 In this situation, sometimes it's best to step down and allow them to make the mistakes, and then help them fix it afterwards.